kcajheish/operating-system-note/persistence.md

         - lookup last checkpoint in log in CR
         - check valid write in the next segment
         - restore data since last checkpoint

+## Flash-based SSD

+solid-state storage device
+- like memory device which consists of transistor without mechanical moving part
+- however, it doesn't lose data after power is lost

+Flash is the technology of SSD.
+- to write to a flash page, you erase a flash block.
+    - often writes leads to wear out

+A cell in the flash chip can preset bit
+- e.g. 4 level of charge is trapped in the cell. we have 4 binary representation:
+    1. 00
+    2. 01
+    3. 10
+    4. 11

+flash ship structure
+- bank
+    - block, ~256 KB
+        - page, ~4 KB

+flash operation
+- read
+    - microsecond duration, regardless of
+        - position of the device
+        - position of previous request\
+        -> good random access performance
+- erase
+    - expensive, ms duration
+    - have to erase entire block if you like to write a page
+        - by setting every bit in page to 1
+        - before write, block data is copied somewhere
+- program
+    - 100 microseconds
+    - write the page by settings bit patterns in that page

+page state
+- erase -> erased
+- program -> valid
+- doing nothing -> invalid\
+-> to program, page must be in erased state

+reliability
+- wear out
+    - A block goes through high and low voltage when it is erased and programmed.
+After multiple cycles of this, extra charges start to accumulate in block, to the point where we can't tell whether it is high or low voltage
+- life time cycle
+    - def: number of program/erased before a block wears out
+    - range: 10k ~ 100k P/E
+- disturbance
+    - def: bits are flipped in neighboring pages during program/read

+side note
+- backward compatibility is important since it ensures interoperability by having multiple system follows a interface
+- however, you may want to rewrite the whole thing when the interface can't be used for technology in the next generation